Skip to content

 5. Performing and speaking in public

-These are useful for jobs that involve:
+These activities are useful for jobs involving:

 • Meetings